redbrick/brickbot/README.md

 ### How it works

-brickbot is very simple. brickbot is a single JavaScript file which runs as a systemd service, and all it needs to do is make HTTP Requests to functions I run using [OpenFaas](https://github.com/openfaas/faas).
+brickbot is very simple. brickbot is a single JavaScript file which runs as a systemd service, and all it needs to do is make HTTP Requests to functions I run using [OpenFaaS](https://github.com/openfaas/faas).
 This means that no matter what your preferred language is, you're able to extend the functionality of brickbot.
 All I need to do is take your code, and add it to my Docker Swarm.

-If you're interested in OpenFaas I really recommend trying it out.
+If you're interested in OpenFaaS I really recommend trying it out.
 Serverless is something worth learning (in my opinion), it's really started to change how I write code.
 There's some great articles out there on it but I personally found [this one](https://medium.com/@thomas.shaw78/bash-functions-as-a-service-b4033bc1ee97) to be the most helpful.

 ### Contributing